 Eligible new and rehired employees must enroll in an HSS medical and/or dental plan within 30 calendar days of their start work date.
-If you do not enroll within this 30-day period, you must wait until the next Open Enrollment or when you have a qualifying event.
-(See pages 30-32.)
+If you do not enroll within this 30 day period, you must wait until the next Open Enrollment or when you have a qualifying change in family status.
+(See pages 28-30 for details about qualifying events.)